rapid7/insightappsec-azure-devops-extension/README.md

 3. Navigate to the Extensions section there

-4. Select the Rapid7 InsightAppSec extension
+4. Select the Rapid7 Application Security extension

 5. When redirected to the extension's page in the Marketplace, select `Get it free` and follow the directions to complete the installation process